 For the registration application form, please log in via the Register your charity link on the homepage or the link in the call forward correspondence, with the email address linked to your account as your username.
 We recommend you copy and paste the password from the email.

 Once registered, charities log in to Online Services via the Online services for charities link, or ‘Log in or get a password to Online Services’ link, with your NIC number (digits only) as your username.
 The password will be issued to the email address supplied for Commission use

 Once you are called forward to apply for charity registration by the Commission, we expect you to apply for registration as soon as possible, and no later than 30 days from the date on which you are called forward, so the earlier you start to prepare the better.

 Charities are called forward by the Commission in tranches to apply for registration.
 You can check if you are on the Commission’s combined list and find out how the Commission will manage registration on our website.

 If there are special circumstances which mean you would like to request that the Commission call your organisation forward to apply for registration early, you can contact the Commission to let us know.

-The Commission will endeavour to complete processing of each application it receives within five months of receiving a completed application, including all relevant documentation.
+The Commission aims to complete 60% of all registrations within six months of receipt of a completed application, including all relevant documentation.
 Our ability to process applications in this timeframe depends on the quality and complexity of the application.
 You can support the Commission in this process by using the online registration guidance and toolkits to prepare your application and ensure you provide all the relevant information and documentation at the point of application.